 After a flight is completed, pack the envelope and transport it in the original envelope bag.
-The envelope must be thoroughly dry while stored especially when printed desing is applied.
-If packed wet unpack the envelope and let dry as soon as possible as the moisture can negatively affect the appearance.
+The envelope should be kept dry during transport.

 Always Vent the burner hoses.
 Check that the fuel cylinder valves are closed and burner hoses are disconnect from the fuel cylinders.